 One thing that really gets my goat is hypocrisy.
-(And I’ve ranted heaps about it!)
 I am willing to accept that we are all possibly hypocritical in one way or another.
 Particularly if you think about the masks we may wear in a professional setting as compared to a new social setting and compared to a personal setting.
 But I tend to think of hypocrisy (as most things) on a continuum.
 So some of us are a lot more hypocritical than others.
 And it’s the ones that are way more hypocritical that I do not like.
-And find hard to understand.
+And find it hard to understand.

 Just so we are all on the same page, hypocrisy according to the online free dictionary means “The practice of professing beliefs, feelings, or virtues that one does not hold or possess; falseness”.

 Recently, I came across a news article that made me all annoyed again as it screamed hypocrisy.
 I had wanted to blog about it around the time I read it but procrastinated.
 However, it has sort of come back in the news with the Oscars so I thought, why not?

 Apparently, the language in The King’s Speech is too much for Americans to handle and it was given a rating of R upon its release.
 However, it could get a PG rating following censoring some of the language — which is what happened.
 [Check out what the motion pictures ratings mean here]

 Now, for those of you who haven’t watched The King’s Speech, I have reviewed it here.
 And the only “obscene language” is Colin Firth’s character using a bunch of swear words to ‘loosen’ his tongue.
 It includes the F word.
 Apart from that, I think he says words like bugger (which I didn’t think was a swear word).
 The swear words are not directed at anyone but rather just a way for him to try and overcome his stutter.
 It is one of the more crucial scenes in the movie which, by the way, is based on true events.